Black hole perturbations in modified gravity: Conclusion

 This work opens a new window for the investigation of black hole perturbations in modified gravity.
-The potential of the new method presented in Paper I has been illustrated here with just a couple of examples and we plan to develop it further in the future.
-In particular, we would like to extend our investigation to other background solutions.
-It would also be interesting to explore the use of the asymptotic limits as a first diagnostic tool for potential pathologies of black hole solutions with scalar hair.
+The potential of the new method presented in Paper I has been illustrated here with just a couple of examples and a rudimentary numerical treatment.
+We plan to develop it further in the future, especially the numerical approach in order to reach a precision that would be useful for observational constraints.
+We would also like to extend our investigation to other background solutions.
+Note that it would be interesting to explore the use of the asymptotic limits as a first diagnostic tool for potential pathologies of black hole solutions with scalar hair.

 \acknowledgements{We would like to thank Eugeny Babichev, Christos Charmousis and Gilles Esposito-Far\`ese for interesting discussions, as well as Emanuele Berti and Vitor Cardoso for instructive correspondence.}